Rosie – the Rose Voucher Recording System for Traders

 - User – People who can log in to the site & are authorised to use it on behalf of Traders

-- Admin – staff from ARC and its technology partners who will support Rosie
+- Admin – Personnel from ARC and its technology partners who will support Rosie

 How and Why We Collect Personal Data